Jean-PaulCasanova/PythonGroupProject/DEPLOYMENT_GUIDE.md

 ---

-**🎯 Ready to Deploy!** Your application is fully configured and ready for production deployment on Render.
+**🎯 Ready to Deploy!** The application is configured and ready for production deployment on Render.